 What we are about

 The Fire Mountain Arts Council (FMAC) is proud to serve as the cornerstone for arts and culture in the small mountain community of Morton, Washington.
 FMAC is a 501(c)(3) non-profit organization founded in 2003 to renovate the Roxy Theater.
 Dependent on donors, volunteers, and members, FMAC now creates and delivers extraordinary theatre and education programs, engaging community members and visitors.
-FMAC is proud to support three cultural venues: the Roxy Theater, BCJ Gallery and the Tiller Arts Center.
+FMAC is proud to support three cultural venues: the Roxy Theater, BCJ Gallery and the Tiller Arts & Events Center.

 How to get involved